 If you think cats are low maintenance, easy pets, think again.

-“You have to be ready to play with your cat,” says Borns-Weil.
+First-time cat owners have to be ready to play with their cats, says Borns-Weil.
 “Kittens are very playful.
 They have a high need for interaction and stimulation and predatory play.”

-She recommends providing a stimulating environment for your cat by giving them access to puzzle toys and plenty of interaction with you.
+She recommends that new cat owners provide a stimulating environment for your cat by giving them access to puzzle toys and plenty of interaction with you.

 “They’re at this stage in life where play is really important to them or their development.
 You want to provide tons of opportunity for that predatory play,” says Borns-Weil.